coderjs/FeedReader/README.md

 The objective for students was to complete or compose new test suites.

 # How to Run the Application
-You can open the browser and inspect the Jasmine results (at the bottom) by clicking this link: http://coderjs.github.io/FeedReader
+You can click this link (http://coderjs.github.io/FeedReader) to open a browser window and inspect the Jasmine results (at the bottom).
+Or, you can download this guthub repository (https://github.com/coderjs/FeedReader) to your local machine and run "index.html" in a browser.
+To specifically inspect the jasmine tests written for this project, open the file "/jasmine/spec/feedreader.js" in a text editor.

 ## Project Significance